GKFire/TorchOS/README.md

 run the debian_install script
 `sudo ./debian_install`

-read the prompts and follow them carefully, otherwise you may need to completly reinstall debian to restart this process.
+read the onscreen prompts and follow them carefully, otherwise you may need to completly reinstall debian to restart this process.

 logout or restart
 `logout` or `exit` or `sudo systemctl reboot` or `sudo systemctl poweroff`